wkgcass/Latte-lang/ltls.md

 if the `one statement` method's expression is `...`, it means the method body is empty

+### inner method
+An inner method means a method defined inside another method.

+`Latte` inner method can capture local variables, and the values _inside the inner method_ can be modified, but the modifications won't have effect on the outer local variables.

+e.g.

+	outer(a)
+		b = 1
+		inner(c)
+			return a+b+c
+		d = 2
+		return inner(3) + d

 ##5.13 class definition
 The class definitions can be found in chapter 3.5